 9. Harold Macmillan resigned later that year

-Many cite the Profumo affair as the reason Macmillan’s Tory government fell – the public were losing faith in politicians.
+Many cite the Profumo Affair as the reason Macmillan’s Tory government fell – the reputation of the Conservative Party had been damaged by the scandal, with the public losing faith in politicians.

 10. Profumo was awarded a CBE

 After resigning his position in government, Profumo devoted his life to charity work and was awarded a CBE in 1975.
 He attended Margaret Thatcher’s 60th birthday dinner in 1995, and was seated next to the Queen.